AgnieszkaM2/ASP.NET-and-RazorPages-App/README.md

 Wep application for storing culinary recipes, created using ASP.NET Core with Razor Pages and SQL Server.

-You can add, remove edit and display recipes regarding their category.
+You can add, remove, edit and display recipes regarding their category.
 The data is stored in a local database.

 Application created as a project for university classes.